-Policy(s) Scope Categorisation in the initial screening Comments and Recommendations Area: Agenda for Manag DM1. ing Growth Development within settlements central to delivering the Spatial Strategy.
+Policy(s) Scope Categorisation in the initial screening Comments and Recommendations Policy Area: Agenda for - Constanting Managing Growth DM1.
+Development within settlements central to delivering the Spatial Strategy.
 Supports development within the urban boundaries of defined settlements.
 This has the potential to include settlements within close proximity to the prospective.
 This is judged to fall under category C/D See analysis in main report.
 Provision of Suitable Alternative Natural Greenspace (SANGS) would help avoid such impacts in combination with existing Green Infrastructure provision.
 The need for such space would need to be considered in the context of the proposed Regional Park.
 DM2.
 Development on allocated sites Confirms support for proposals that conform with allocations and sets out some requirements for proposals.
 A1 DM3 Developer Contributions This policy will set the basis for securing developer contributions.
 This relates Developer Contributions and is judged to fall under category A1 The role of CIL and developer contributions may need to be reviewed if the SPA is designated.
-Area: Sustainable opment & Climate e DM4.
+Policy Area: Sustainable Development & Climate Change DM4.
 Renewable Energy This policy will provide for the assessment of renewable and low carbon energy proposals.
 This policy includes consideration of ecological impact and is therefore considered to fall under category A1/A2 DM5.
 Design Sets out detailed criteria against which developments will be assessed.
 This policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1 DM6.
 Householder Development This policy will provide for the assessment of all forms of householder development that requiring planning permission This relates to criteria for assessment and will be further defined in a linked SPD.
 This is considered to fall under category A1/A5 DM7.
 Biodiverstiy and Green Infrastructure Sets out approach to protection of sites in line with the NPPF, including European sites.
-Policy falls under A2 Area: Natural & Built nment
+Policy falls under A2 Policy Enviro Area: Natural & Built nment

 Policy(s) Scope Categorisation in the initial screening Comments and Recommendations DM8.
 Development in the Open Countryside Sets out the types of development that will be acceptable.
 Reference to DM4 means that this policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1 DM9 Protecting and Enhancing the Historic Environment Sets out the approach to protecting heritage assets.
 This policy relates to protecting and enhancing the historic environment and is considered to fall under category A3 DM10 Pollution & Hazardous Materials Sets out criteria for assessing proposals involving hazardous substances and pollution.
-This policy includes consideration of ecological impact and is therefore considered to fall under category A1/A2 The policy could highlight the need for sources of point source pollution that will require planning permission to consider the impact on the SAC.
+This policy includes consideration of ecological impact and is therefore considered to fall under category A1/A2 The policy highlights the need for sources of point source pollution that will require planning permission to consider the impact on the SAC.
 Policy Area: Economic Growth DM11 Retail and Town Centre Uses Sets out the basis for assessing future proposals within defined centres.
-Reference to DM4 means that this policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1
+Reference to DM4 means that this policy relates to criteria with which to assess proposals and is therefore considered to fall under category A1 DM12 Presumption in favour of sustainable development Adapts the model policy on 'the presumption' to reflect the National Planning Policy Framework.
+The policy sets out criteria for assessing development and is judged to fall under Category A1.
+The presumption in favour of sustainable development in the NPPF is predicated on developments not being in conflict with the Habitats Directive.